 However, it alone won’t deter all criminals.
 Police response times vary widely based on area and number of emergencies, among other factors, giving criminals opportunities to carry out short attacks, leaving before law enforcement arrives.

-Pair alarms with video surveillance technology, you’re far more likely to deter potential attackers.
-Since many perpetrators will case out the pharmacy days before striking, video surveillance can help you detect suspicious behavior before a criminal strike.
+But when paired with video surveillance technology, you’re far more likely to deter potential attackers.
+Since many perpetrators will scout the pharmacy days before striking, video surveillance can help you detect suspicious behavior before a criminal strike.
 Likewise, video footage can help investigators identify the suspects after an attack.

 3. Have a Response Plan

 Having a well-defined and rapid response plan in place for potential pharmacy robberies is of paramount.
 In the face of an armed attack, preparedness and training is the key to mitigating risks and ensuring the safety of both employees and customers.